Keeled Sea Star

 Keeled Sea Star, Asteropsis cariniferaStarfish provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, November 2015.
 Wingspan: 15 cm (5.9 inches).

-Phylogeny: The Keeled Sea Star, Asteropsis carinifera (Lamarck, 1816), is a member of the Asteropseidae family of Sea Stars.
-The genus Asteropsis is one of five genera in this family.
-This is the only species in this genus.
-They are also known as the Sheriff-badge Sea Star and in Mexico as estrella de mar con quilla.
+Phylogeny: The Keeled Sea Star, Asteropsis carinifera (Lamarck, 1816), is a member of the Asteropseidae Family of Starfish.
+The genus Asteropsis is one of five genera in the Asteropseidae Family.
+This is the only species in the Asteropsis genus.
+They are also known as the Sheriff-badge Sea Star and in Mexico as Estrella de Mar con Quilla.
+The genus name Asteropsis comes from the Greek words meaning “star-like”.
+The species name carinifera comes from the Latin words meaning “ridge-bearing” or “keel-bearing”.
+This name refers to the ridge of spines along the top of each arm.

-Diet: Keeled Sea Stars are omnivores that feed on algae, detritus, small invertebrates, and coral polyps.
+Diet: Keeled Sea Stars are omnivores that feed on algae, coral polyps, detritus, and small invertebrates.

 Predators: Keeled Sea Stars are preyed upon by crabs, fish, and other sea stars.